 Flagler County Free Clinic may be able to provide free health and medical care to uninsured and working poor.
 This particular center also covers residents of Volusia County.
 To learn more or to make an appointment, dial (386) 437-3091.

 Find more community clinics in Volusia County.
 Resources offered can include free prescription drugs, lab work, checks ups, and much more.

 Free food, household products, or other services may be offered by the following.
 Call the churches or agencies to get the specifics and details on the assistance programs they offer.
 If those sites can’t assist, then other charity and church based pantries as well as food pantries operate throughout the region.
 Or find a number of additional food pantries in Volusia County.

 St. Barnabas - Faith At Work Ministry - Deland FL.
 They administer various assistance programs and make services available to West Volusia County residents.
 Phone (386) 734-9708.

 Seventh-Day Adventist Church - Only members of the parish in Deland can get help.
-Services and resources include Food Pantry - Get access to a moderate amount-non perishable food items, sometimes diapers.
-Clothes Closet - No charge for clothes.
+Services and resources include a Food Pantry.
+Clients can get access to a moderate amount-non perishable food items, sometimes diapers.
+There is a Clothes Closet with no charge for clothes.
 Men's, women's & children's clothes, shoes, occasionally new underwear available.
-Walk-in Ministry - Partners with Family Resource Center to help clients become self-sufficient.
+Another service is the Walk-in Ministry, and this site Partners with Family Resource Center to help clients become self-sufficient.
 Works with charities and government programs.
-(386) 734-4425
+Dial (386) 736-8833.